 - Best free DVD burning software: 7 programs to burn discs and backups

-Why does a developer offer an application for free?
-Usually it is a way for them to improve their profiles amongst the target community with the belief that once a user will become accustomed to a particular package, he won't mind spending extra to get either a higher-specced software or an unbridled version (e.g. a trial version or one that puts a watermark).
+Why does developer offer their applications for free then?
+Usually it is a way for them to improve their profiles amongst the target community with the belief that once a user will become accustomed to a particular package, he won't mind spending extra to get either a higher value software or an unbridled version (e.g. a trial version or one that puts a watermark).